 The Salon article notes: “Latino infants born after the Postville raid were 24 percent more likely to be born at a low birth weight than Latino infants born before the raid… It is unlikely that these findings are due to random chance.
 The risk of low birth weight among infants born to Latinas in Iowa was higher after the Postville raid than at any other time in a 10-year period.”

 We are glad to see these issues getting broader attention.
-The work of our Birth-to-Three Policy Alliance is putting factors such as race and place at the forefront.
+The work of the Birth-to-Three Policy Alliance is putting factors such as race and place at the forefront.
 While addressing poverty is a critical part of this work, a sole focus on that alone — without taking into account structural and institutional racism — will not get us to a place where children’s futures are no longer predicted by the color of their skin or the address on their mailbox.